Would I lie to you?An Insurance Company and a faulty lie detector

 Cagoules are fantastic in winter but even when made of Gore-tex they can get hot and sticky in a summer shower.
 Last year at the Upton Blues Festival I noticed lots of people were wearing ponchos in the rain and these looked both practical and comfortable.
 We don’t buy anything on the spur of the moment but started the process of thinking and researching ponchos.

 It seemed the poncho market is broad and we could buy expensive or cheap.
 Generally with hiking gear I will opt for quality over budget options but as this was a new bit of kit that we were not completely sure would ever be useful we decided to be cautious and frugal.
-Dipping our toes in to the waterproof poncho market we bought these Trekmate ponchos for £20 each.
+Dipping our toes in to the waterproof poncho market we bought these Trekmates ponchos for £20 each in 2018.
+[2025 update: Trekmates now do a range of ponchos from £35-£55.]

 After even a short time these ponchos are proving to be perfect for those short sharp summer shower that we often get in the Alps and in UK.
 In this sort of weather the temperature doesn’t plummet too much and putting on a cagoule, even a breathable one, can be a sweaty experience.
 We prefer to stay dry and walking in the countryside there isn’t always a bus stop or hut nearby to shelter in.
 As well as being perfect at a festival these ponchos are now our go-to option on those hiking days when there isn’t a cloud in the sky and but we want to pack a just-in-case waterproof.
 As the ponchos are lighter and less bulky than our cagoules I am sure we will use them often in our trips to southern Europe.
 This will mean that our expensive Gore-tex cagoules will last that bit longer.